nftgp/specs/README.md

 ### Addressability

-While sharing the token URI is certainly possible, this URI allows no inference of the actual NFT on-chain record and the ownership claim it expresses.
+While sharing the token URI is certainly possible, this URI allows no inference of the NFT's on-chain record and the ownership claim it expresses.
 Moreover, for NFT data that is stored or generated on-chain there is no way for websites to link to it in a compact and reliable way since [data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme) are long and not supported by many apps.

-The NFT Gateway Protocol defines an address schema enabling direct links to NFT data that are concise, work reliably, and allow tracing to the ownership claim on the blockchain.
+The NFT Gateway Protocol defines an address schema for canonic links to NFTs that are concise, work reliably, and allow tracing to the ownership claim on the blockchain.

 ### Privacy Protection